ericmann/wp-session-manager/readme.txt

 None

 == Changelog ==

+= 1.0.2 =
+* Switch to object persistence rather than transients

 = 1.0.1 =
 * Changes implementation to avoid the use of a global variable (still registered for convenience)